Malta Residency to Citizenship by Investment Program

 • No taxes in Malta unless you decide to live there for more than 6 months.

-• EU/EEA citizens are eligible to apply.
+• EU/EEA citizens are also eligible to apply.

 Eligibility Conditions